 #3.
 Use Rubber cases/snap-on when your iOS device is plugged into the PC/laptop

 I had the habit of using my smartphone when it was plugged into my laptop.
 The incident where a Chinese woman was electrocuted has changed this habit too.
 When my laptop is plugged into the mains, I refrain from using my iPhone when it’s connected to the laptop.
 It’s an over-reaching security measure but hey, you can’t be too cautious with electricity and gadgets.

-But if you do want to use, have a rubber casing around the iPhone/iPad and keep away from touching the metal parts.
+But if you do want to use it, have a rubber casing around the iPhone/iPad and keep away from touching the metal parts.

 #4.
 Buy a new charger the moment it begins to act up.
 Don’t wait

 The moment your charger begins to act weirdly, it’s time to change it.
-Chargers can be fixed but over the years, the circuitry has become just a bit more complicated that it’s better to get a new one instead of trying to fix one.
+Chargers can be fixed but over the years, the circuitry has become just a bit more complicated than it’s better to get a new one instead of trying to fix one.

 And don’t delay.
 It’s a costly gadget that you’re using with so you better use a new, good charger.

 #5.
 Ensure proper earthing in your electric connections